adamsorbie/unix_course-2020-02-14/README.md

 * Anytime you see a path with yourusername in it e.g. `/home/yourusername` please replace "yourusername" with the username you chose for yourself during the installation.
+* If you have any questions or something isn't working, you can interrupt me at any time to ask.

 # The basic anatomy of a command line call

 Running a tool in the command line follows a simple pattern.
-At first you have to write the name of the command (if it is not globally installed its precise location needs to be given - we will get to this later).
+At first you have to write the name of the command.
 Some command line tools require additional parameters.
 While the parameters are the requirement of the program the actual values we give are called arguments.
 There are two different ways how to pass those arguments to a program - via keyword parameters (also called named keywords, flags or options) or via